fluxninja/aperture/docs/content/get-started/integrations/auto-scale/kubernetes/kubernetes.md

 or [aperturectl](reference/aperturectl/auto-scale/control-points/) to view this information.

-## Configure Auto-Scaling Policies
+## Configure Auto Scaling Policies

-Auto-scaling policies are configured at the Aperture Controller.
+Auto scaling policies are configured at the Aperture Controller.
 Refer to [tutorials](tutorials/auto-scale/auto-scale.md) for some example policies.